-Debate Takeaways: Stark differences between Trump, Biden
+Debate Takeaways: An acrid tone from the opening minute

 The 74-year-old president and the 77-year-old former vice president are similar in age, and they share a mutual dislike.
 But they differ starkly in style and substance.
 All of that was evident from the outset on the Cleveland stage.

-Here are key early takeaways from the first of three scheduled presidential debates before Election Day on Nov.
+Here are key takeaways from the first of three scheduled presidential debates before Election Day on Nov.
 3.

-Trump has been itching to attack Biden for months, and he wasted no time going on offense.
-He repeatedly interrupted Biden mid-sentence, sometimes in intensely personal ways.
+Trump is no stranger to going on offense, but his aggressive posture on stage left his Democratic opponent fighting to complete a sentence.
+Trump frequently interrupted Biden mid-sentence, sometimes in intensely personal ways.

 “There’s nothing smart about you,” Trump said of Biden.
 “47 years you’ve done nothing.”